JasperBot24/HotelManagementSystem/README.md

 The Hotel Room Management System is a user-friendly desktop application designed to streamline and automate the core operations of a hotel or lodging facility.
 Built using Java Swing and connected to a MySQL database, the system provides hotel staff and administrators with efficient tools to manage rooms, handle customer check-ins/check-outs, track booking history, and maintain employee and user records.

-Key features include:
+🧩 Key Features:

-Room Management: Add, Edit, and Delete room data with live status tracking (Available, Not Available, Occupied).
+🏨 Room Management: Add, Edit, and Delete room data with live status tracking (Available, Not Available, Occupied).

-Customer Check-In & Check-Out: Smooth guest management using date pickers, room-type filtering, and auto-calculated pricing.
+🔁 Customer Check-In & Check-Out: Smooth guest management using date pickers, room-type filtering, and auto-calculated pricing.

-Booking History: View and search historical data for past check-ins/check-outs.
+📖 Booking History: View and search historical data for past check-ins/check-outs.

-User & Employee Panel: Manage accounts, access rights, and staff details securely.
+User & Manager Dashboard: Manage accounts, access rights, and staff details securely.

-Manager Dashboard: Intuitive navigation through different panels using CardLayout and custom background design.
+Admin Dashboard: Intuitive navigation through different panels using CardLayout and custom background design.